 It was important for us to make the podcast easily accessible to everyone.
-In addition to the distribution via our social media channels, the podcast episodes will be aired weekly as a part of a new format on the radio Hertz 87.9.
+In addition to the distribution via our social media channels, the podcast episodes will be aired on the radio.
 By streaming the podcast on the radio, we reach a broad variety of people, so that every listener could be introduced to synthetic biology in a few minutes without any additional effort.

 In case someone misses an episode, wants to hear it again or is not able to receive the content by audio, we also offer our podcast episodes on YouTube and Instagram with subtitles and as a booklet.
 Thereby, we make it accessible to everyone who wants to listen or read our ’Ask Niki’ at any time.

 Not only the technical accessibility is important, also the type of presentation form is relevant to reach a broader audience.
 By presenting the content in two variants: by reading or by listening, we include people and children who show difficulties reading, but also include hearing impaired people.
 Therefore, everyone has the opportunity to engage with ‘Ask Nici’ podcast by listening or using the subtitles in the videos or the corresponding PDF file, where all questions and answers are presented in an engaging form.